peerigon/value/README.md

+> **⚠️ DEPRECATED ⚠️**
+>
+> This module has been deprecated.
+You should lock your version to `0.3.3`.
+It will be replaced by a different module.

 value
 =====
 **Convenient high-performance type-checking for JavaScript**

 value is designed to ease [type-checking in JavaScript](http://bonsaiden.github.com/JavaScript-Garden/#types.typeof) while keeping performance in mind.
 It comes with a [fluent api](http://martinfowler.com/bliki/FluentInterface.html) to improve the readability of your code.
 Use value to sanitize function parameters and to provide better error messages if some type is unexpected.

 [![Build Status](https://secure.travis-ci.org/jhnns/value.png?branch=master)](http://travis-ci.org/jhnns/value)
 [![Dependency Status](http://david-dm.org/peerigon/value/status.png)](http://david-dm.org/peerigon/value)